SNOWDON WILD CAMPING PHOTOGRAPHY WORKSHOP

 You will be expected to be of above average fitness and preferably have hill or mountain walking experience so you understand the terrain you will be entering.

 Upon booking you will be provided with a questionnaire to fill out which is a requirement of attending.
 I will also provide a recommended kit list and what to bring.

 In terms of camping, it’s not that much different in terms of hardship than camping on a site.
 You are just rewarded with much better views high in the mountains!
 We will only need to think about extra’s like taking enough food & water for the trip and ensuring we are equipped for the weather.

 We will meet early on the Friday and park up.
-We will discuss plans and decide which is the better night to camp on Snowdon given the weather forecast.
+We will discuss plans and decide which is the better night to camp on Snowdon (weather permitting).
 For the other night we will camp somewhere such as Cwm Idwal or Llyn-Y-Caseg Fraith.
 If we camp here the first night it will give us plenty of practice with the camera ready for Snowdon.

 For Snowdon, we will be leaving the car, catching the sherpa bus up to Pen-Y-Pass.
 From Pen-Y-Pass we have already took a good chunk of the ascent out, starting at 450m, but there’s still quite a bit to go.
 Fortunately it’s all over good paths, passing Llyn Llydaw and Glaslyn on the Miners Track.
 The hardest part is the steep section up to the zig-zags but then it’s plain sailing to the summit.

 We will pitch on the other side of the summit café, where there’s enough room and a grassy pitch.
 We will capture both the sunset and sunrise from around the summit.
 The sunrise will be the money-shot, with the sun rising down the centre of the Snowdon Horseshoe.